mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 | Server Saturation time<br>(missing metric) |         Missing         |     Missing      |       Not Applicable       |

 ## Examples with app using http client

+In those examples, Staged Event-Driven Architecture (SEDA) is being used.

 When threads are busy/blocked, then it may happen that from application perspective: